-- intended for measurement in building installations, on distribution units, circuit breakers and busbar trunking systems. - suitable for installation in fixed and weatherproof switchboards. - usable in 2, 3 and 4-conductor networks and in TN and TT networks. - provided with external ../1 A or ../5 A current transformers for current measurement. - only suitable for measurements in medium and high-voltage networks via current and voltage transformers. - suitable for use in residential and industrial applications. - suitable for residual current monitoring (RCM) via external residual current transformers with a rated current of 30 mA. - suitable for measuring measured voltages and measured currents that derive from the same network.
+- intended for measuring power quality according to EN61000-4-30 in building installations, on distribution units, circuit breakers and busbar trunking systems. - suitable for installation in fixed and weatherproof switchboards in indoor areas. - usable in 2, 3 and 4-conductor networks and in TN and TT networks. - provided with external ../1A or ../5 A current transformers for current measurement. - only suitable for measurements in medium and high-voltage networks via current and voltage transformers. - suitable for use in residential and industrial applications. - suitable for residual current monitoring (RCM) via external residual current transformers with a rated current of 30 mA. - not an independent protective device against electric shocks.

-The measurement results can be displayed, saved, read out and further processed via the device's interfaces.
+The measurement results can be displayed, read out and further processed via the device's interfaces.